What Makes This Christ-Centered Academy in Silicon Valley Different?

 Daily Home Groups

 All the programs and events planned by Spiritual Life are designed to build relationships between staff and students, between students and peers, and ultimately between our students and the Lord.
 The ethic behind all campus ministry is an understanding that small investments over long periods of time reap great rewards.
 This is why we call it "Relational Ministry."
-Students meet with their home group each morning to start the day.
 Home groups are organized by gender and grade, led by a staff facilitator.
-The goal of home groups is to create a safe, loving, relational environment where students have fun, engage with one another, attend to daily announcements, and share in brief moments of spiritual focus such as prayer, devotion, testimony, etc.
+The goal of home groups is to create a safe, loving, relational environment where students have fun, engage with one another, attend to daily announcements, and share in brief moments of spiritual focus such as prayer, devotion, testimony, etc. Students meet with their home group in the morning to start the day on Monday, Tuesday, and Friday.
+On Thursdays, home groups meet for 20 minutes following chapel to discuss the chapel message.
+Wednesday is a late start (10:00 a.m.) school day, so there are no home group meetings.

-How to describe a TKA Club?
+How to describe a TKA Rallies?
 Spirited, loud, zany, unexpected, crazy, creative, hilarious, fun!
 Club is when our entire student body comes together for an exciting time, which fosters community and school spirit.
 Club is a celebration of God’s love for us, and yes, there is usually a joyful noise!
-Club activities include sports rallies, games, competitions, music, video, and live performances.
+Club activities include sports rallies, games, competitions, music, video, and live performances..